Setting up tax mappings so that your invoices in Xero have the correct taxes

 Tax Guard

-Tax Guard is a protection system to prevent misconfiguration between Autotask and Xero, if you accidentally setup the wrong tax mappings or have other tax mapping issues.
-Tax Guard compares the tax amounts generated in Xero and Autotask post sync.
-If the tax amount is different by +/- .99 an error is written in the event logs and alert email will be sent if your account is configured to receive emails.
-We also recommend you use the sync option below, sync with warning on sync dashboard.
+Tax Guard serves as a safeguard against misconfigurations between Autotask and Xero, especially if you accidentally set up incorrect tax mappings or encounter other mapping issues.
+After the sync, Tax Guard compares the tax amounts generated in Xero and Autotask.
+If there is a difference of +/- .99, an error is logged in the event logs, and an alert email is sent if your account is set up to receive emails.
+To enhance this protection, we recommend using the sync option with a warning on the sync dashboard.

 Tax Guard - sync option (recommended)

-By default tax guard will only write to the error logs, however we recommend you use the option to show a visible warning in your sync history where taxes didn't match, the sync will still complete but a note will be added in orange that the sync was "Complete with Warning"
+By default, Tax Guard will log errors in the event logs.
+However, we suggest enabling the option to display a visible warning in your sync history if taxes do not match.
+Even if there is a discrepancy, the sync will still be completed, but a note will be added in orange indicating that the sync was "Complete with Warning".

 Linking Tax Codes